Sonnet 104 | To me my friend you can never be old

 Poetic Devices in Sonnet 104

 Shakespeare has enhanced the beauty of this already beautiful poem by using a few poetic techniques.
-The poet has well used poetic devices such as alliteration and simile in this particular sonnet.
+The poet has made good use of poetic devices such as alliteration and simile in this particular sonnet.

 Alliteration